LuckyTiger123/RandomDropping/README.md

 ### Run

-To conduct experiments, we can run the train.py for simple training, and run the XX_average_train.py to select hyperparameters.
+To conduct experiments, we can run the `train.py` for simple training, and run the `XX_average_train.py` to select hyperparameters and train multiple rounds.

 ----